 I dare you to nourish the seeds of those dreams, nuture them back to health and bring them to the Light – one step guided by God is like a leap and can take you further and higher than you can go on your own.

-Share your aspirations, and the dreams you want to accomplish in 2012 in the comments, I’d love to hear them!
+Share your aspirations, and the dreams you want to accomplish this year and in the future in the comments, I’d love to hear them!

 God bless, and keep dreaming and nurturing the dreams in your heart – Dear Dreamer, the world awaits!